mosi-sol/erc20/README.md

 # ERC 20
 erc20 : how to, create, upgrade, swap, wraped, etc...

-this repo created for study group (live videos & my youtube channel)
+this repo created for study group (live videos & my youtube channel), so maybe some codes not completed yet just for teaching/learning perpuses.

 ##